jbearce/new-site/CONTRIBUTING.md

 All variables, functions, and mixins are placed in `/src/assets/utilities/`.
 All colors, font families, and major widths, should be set here.

 You should never put a color code directly in to the SCSS, you should always use a variable, and adjust it as necessary.
 [This tool](http://razorjam.github.io/sasscolourfunctioncalculator/) lets you enter your  variable color and the color it should be changed to, and generates a SCSS function to do so.
-Just remember to replace the color you entered with the proper variable before commiting.
+Just remember to replace the color you entered with the proper variable before committing.

 There are a number of built-in functions and mixins.
 The primary ones to be aware of are:

  - **`remify($size, $base, $unit)`**: This function accepts up to three parameters.
 The first is the size in pixels that you're going to display.
 Setting just this first parameter will result in REM units, based off of a default size of `16`.
 For example, `remify(16)` runs `16 / 16rem`, which results in `1rem`.
 The second parameter is the font size of the parent element.
 Setting the first two parameters overrides the default unit `REM` and changes it to `EM`.
 For example, `remify(16, 20)` runs `16 / 20em`, which results in `0.8em`.
 The final parameter lets you again override `EM` back to `REM`.
 For example, `remify(16, 20, rem)` runs `16 / 20rem`, which results in `0.8rem`.
- - **`@include clear`**: This, as its name implies, inserst a clearfix.
+ - **`@include clear`**: This, as its name implies, inserts a clearfix.
  - **`@include flexfix`**: This clears floats on flexed items, which fixes an issue in Safari where flexed items could be invisible.
  - **`@include icon($icon)`**: This function inserts a FontAwesome icon.
-The list of possible icons can be viewied in `/src/assets/utilities/_variables.scss`.
+The list of possible icons can be viewed in `/src/assets/utilities/_variables.scss`.

 ##### Views